Dear Prospective Resident,

 Thank you for taking the time to learn more about our Residency Program!
 We remember the excitement and stress of choosing the best residency program.
 We want to share with you our experiences as residents and the unique opportunities available to all our residents.

-We are really proud to be UT Southwestern residents and would love to have you join our family.
+We are excited that you are considering UT Southwestern for your residency training.
+We are proud to be UT Southwestern residents and would love to have you join our family.
+We cannot wait to learn more about you in your application and to meet you at one of our interview days.
 If you have any questions about our program, please do not hesitate to contact us.

 We wish you all the best in your interview season!